j24m/Cash-Register/readme.md

 # cash register app
-This is a simple app in which you can know how much cash is returned to you given that you entered the bill amount and the cash you gave.
+This is a simple app in which you can know how much cash is returned to you given the bill amount and the cash.